wilton-gallego/xyops/docs/api.md

 | `limit` | Number | Optional.
 Number of rows to return.
 Defaults to `1`. |
 | `sort_by` | String | Optional.
 Field to sort by.
 Defaults to `_id`. |
 | `sort_dir` | Number | Optional.
 Sort direction: `1` for ascending or `-1` for descending.
 Defaults to `-1`. |

+For formatting the `query` you can use a GitHub-style [simple query format](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md#simple-queries), or the more advanced [PxQL format](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md#pxql-queries).
+See the [Alerts Database Table](db.dm#alerts) schema for the available columns you can search.

 Example response: